 The story (rumoured, by some accounts, to have been true, in part) angles for an absurdity that is so over the top, the shocks seem to come more from a reserve of self-important humour than they do a sense of moral indignation.
 Borowczyk still maintains a coordination of visual extravagance, no matter how far-flung his narrative is and, even in its most repellent moments, the story is often difficult to ignore.

 Arrow’s Blu-Ray/DVD combo package release of Immoral Tales is given the royal treatment.
 It sports a high definition transfer that reproduces a razor-sharp image with colours that are rich and vibrant.
 The audio (dialogue and soundtrack) opens up generously with no distortion and offers a clear, clean sound.
 The film is in the French language with optional English subtitles.

 The release contains a bevy of extras, including an introduction to the film as well as a visual essay, both by journalist Daniel Bird.
 Yet another visual essay by the cinematographer and production manager of the film also makes its way onto this release, as does an interview with Borowczyk, who discusses (what else?) sex in cinema.
 Also included is an essay booklet in which a lengthy (and beautifully written) review, originally published by Sight and Sound in 1977, revisits the age-old debate – is it art or is it porn?

-In its original version as quartet of stories, Immoral Tales is either a curious failure or a problematic success, depending on where one draws the line between art and exploitation.
-Borowczyk does not make it entirely easy; so convincing is the eloquence and beauty of his visuals, it is enough to disorient one’s moral judgment here.
-If you take an inductive approach to the film, however, you may find, amidst these orgies of fantastic dilemma, the purpose and design that has eluded so many viewers.
+In its original version as a quartet of stories, Immoral Tales is either a curious failure or a problematic success, depending on where one draws the line between art and exploitation.
+Borowczyk does not make it easy; so convincing is the eloquence and beauty of his visuals, it is enough to disorient one’s moral judgment here.
+If you take an inductive approach to the film, however, you may find, within these orgies of fantastic dilemma, the purpose and design that have eluded so many viewers.